libor-m/scrimer/doc/install.rst

     # with it's additional dependencies (pyvcf, pysam, pybedtools)
     pip install scrimer

-Scrimer depends on several python modules, that should be installed automatically using the above procedue.
+Scrimer depends on several python modules, that should be installed automatically using the above procedrue.

-- **pysam** [#pysam]_ is used to manipulate with indexed fasta and bam files
+- **pysam** [#pysam]_ is used to manipulate the indexed fasta and bam files
 - **pybedtools** [#pybedtools]_ is used to read and write the annotations
 - **PyVCF** [#PyVCF]_ is used to access variants data

 Special cases
 -------------
-If you're in an environment where you're not able to install virtualenv systemwide, we recommend to use the technique described at http://eli.thegreenplace.net/2013/04/20/bootstrapping-virtualenv/.
+If you're in an environment where you're not able to install virtualenv systemwide, we recommend using the technique described at http://eli.thegreenplace.net/2013/04/20/bootstrapping-virtualenv/.

-If you're in a grid environment, this can help with changing absolute paths on different nodes
+If you're in a grid environment, this can help with paths that differ on different nodes

 .. code-block:: bash